CorgiMan/sfmovies/README.md

 ## Installation
 If you want to test the system on a single machine follow the commands below.
+The configuration file `docker/loadbalancer/nginx.conf` specifies to which addresses nginx balances it's load.
+You also need to also add them to /manager/api_servers so the manager can monitor them and perform rolling restarts after the database updates.
+Also make sure that MongoDB URL in `gocode/config.go` is configured to the machine that hosts the MongoDB container.

-The configuration file docker/loadbalancer/nginx.conf specifies ports 12001, 12002 and 12003 for load balancing.
-If you want to run more API server nodes you need to attach to the Nginx container, add the address of the new API server to the /home/nginx.conf and reload the config file with the Nginx -s reload command.
-You also need to also add them to /manager/api_servers.
-I limited the amount of rows the service scans from the source table, because the Google Geo-encoding API limits the amount of request to 2500 per day.
+Note: I limited the amount of rows the service scans from the source table, because the Google Geo-encoding API limits the amount of request to 2500 per day.
 This is enough for our needs but if everybody installs the system we might run into some problems.

+When using boot2docker vm (192.168.59.103) we can build by executing:
     git clone https://github.com/CorgiMan/sfmovies.git

     docker build -t sfmovies/nginx ./sfmovies/docker/loadbalancer